-- a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election as a director; and - b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
+- 1.2 A listed entity should: - a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election as a director; and - b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.

-The board of Anchor undertakes appropriate checks prior to appointing a person, or putting a person forward to shareholders as a candidate for election as a director.
+The board of Hastings undertakes appropriate checks prior to appointing a person, or putting a person forward to shareholders as a candidate for election as a director.
 These include checks as to the person's character, experience, education, criminal record and bankruptcy history.